c-mauderer/Master-Clock/README.md

 µF based on the earlier measurements.
 But I changed some other parameters (higher voltage, better meter) so it's not unreasonable.

 So what is using the energy?
+Let's take a look at the separate parts of the schematic.

+#### Part 1: Controller and Peripherals

 I need the controller and it's peripherals for all other measurements for generating the minute pulse.
-So let's check that one first.
+So I decided to check that one first.

 The CPU is clocked with the 32 kHz oscillator.
 I power the controller with 1.8 V.
 At these frequency and supply, the data sheet gives a typical consumption of 7